AlvaroAlonsoFlor/wk03_d3_homework/music_lab.md

 * List All Artists/Albums DONE

 * List all the albums they have by an artist
-* Show the artist any album belongs to
+* Show the artist any album belongs to DONE

 Every artist should have a name, and each album should have a name/title, genre and artist ID.